DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 "How small is small?"

 Jason looked around, spotted a stack of papers on the counter.
 He focused, felt the slight disorder in how they lay.
-Gently—so gently—he encouraged them to align.
+Gently - so gently - he encouraged them to align.

 The stack straightened.
 Barely a millimeter, but noticeable.

 Lina's eyes widened.
-"Did you just—"
+"Did you just - "

 "Yeah."
 Jason's headache spiked.
 He winced, pressing his palm to his temple.